alex-chew/cse120-pa4-tests/README.md

 Adding a test just requires adding two things to `tests.c`:

-1. Create a function `tN` which runs the test.
+1. Create a function `tN` which runs the test (`N` is some number to avoid conflicts with existing tests).
 Typically this starts with `MyInitThreads()`, and so forth.
 See [acutest] for more info on how to make assertions (or just follow the existing tests).

 2. Register the function as a test in `TEST_LIST` at the end of the file.
 You can just follow the existing format, making sure to leave the final `{0}`